Mdimranhossain05/Food-Delivery-App-Flutter-Responsive-UI/README.md

 <img src="assets/screenshots/show_one.png" width="300" height="580">

-This page is using Bounce Physics, so you can s scroll smoothly
+This page is using Bounce Physics, so you can scroll smoothly

 <img src="assets/screenshots/show_two.png" width="300" height="580">